-How to fix a puncture and mend an inner tube - Cycling Weekly
+How to fix a bike puncture and mend an inner tube

-Bike shops mend punctures daily - but with a little practice you can learn to fix your own, banishing the fear of going flat in the lanes for good

-Punctures are, for a seasoned cyclist, a minor inconvenience.
-For those not yet initiated in the dark art of puncture fixing they can be a major issue – even putting people off riding alone and limiting their route options.
-It doesn’t need to be that way: with a little practice, learning to fix a puncture or mend an inner tube is easy.
+It's not just tyres either, take some time to get to know your rubber and Schrader vs presta valves in our guide on bike inner tubes which explains all about them.

+However, with our guide for how to fix a puncture and mend an innertube, you'll soon be super confident in your own abilities to keep safe and get home from any bike ride.

-We’ve explained the easy steps in the video below, and there’s a picture guide that takes you through the steps underneath.
-However, once you’ve watched or read, make sure you spend some time having a go yourself.
+We've explained the easy steps in the video above, and there's a picture guide that takes you through the steps underneath.
+However, as with everything in life, practice makes perfect.
+Once you've watched or read, make sure you spend some time having a go yourself.

-The only tricky element, really, is getting the tyre on and off the rim – and this simply takes practice.
-Though you could wait until a puncture strikes, and get your experience that way, it’s much easier to learn something new in the comfort of your own home – where the light is good, it’s not raining and you’re not cold.

-Check out the steps below, then dedicate half an hour to an hour to fixing imaginary punctures at home.
-That way, when the worst – or now, not so bad – does strike, you’ll be confident in your skills and ability to remedy the dreaded hiss.
+Always make sure you try out your new skills at home in the warm and dry before setting off on your next adventure where the added elements of weather, light and time may be against you.

-Here’s our step by step guide to fixing a puncture
+Step by step guide to fixing a puncture

 Step 1: remove the wheel from the frame